A New Book by Amy Werbel

 About the Author

-Amy Werbel is a graduate of Harvard and Radcliffe Colleges magna cum laude (AB 1986) and Yale University (PhD 1996), and the recipient of fellowships from numerous institutions, including the Smithsonian American Art Museum, Gilder Lehrman Institute of American History, and Metropolitan Museum of Art.
+Amy Werbel is a graduate of Harvard and Radcliffe Colleges magna cum laude (AB 1986) and Yale University (PhD 1996), and the recipient of fellowships from numerous institutions, including the Frick Center for the History of Collecting, Smithsonian American Art Museum, Gilder Lehrman Institute of American History, and Metropolitan Museum of Art.
 Her previous publications include Thomas Eakins: Art, Medicine, and Sexuality in Nineteenth-Century Philadelphia (Yale University Press, 2007), which was designated an “Outstanding Academic Title” by Choice magazine and praised in The New England Journal of Medicine as “a rigorous academic review that is readable and enjoyable.”